Dhairya-Khara/Intentful/README.md

 # Intentful
 This is the Techy Blinders' Voiceflow Project! (ft.
 Berke Altiparmak, Chenika Bukes, Krishna Cheemalapati, Dhairya Khara, Aidan Li)

+Intentful is potentially an add-on feature for Voiceflow to help Voiceflow customers set up their environment faster and smarter.
+Intentful allows you, a retail company, to upload your transcripts of conversations between the customers and your chat app, and then for each message Intentful detects the "intent" (i.e., 'buy pizza') of the message.
+It keeps a track of the frequency of the intents so that while setting up your Voiceflow environment, you can prioritize those intents and maximize the customer satisfaction.
+In addition, Intentful identifies "intent associates," the most frequent intents that come after a specific intent, which is a great feature to have while building your novel chat bot.
+For example, 'buy fries' being the most frequent intent after 'buy cheeseburger' intent can help you build a chatbot such that it asks the users whether they want fries after they mention they want a cheeseburger.
+Consequently, Intentful is perfect to both get you started on Voiceflow and maximize your experience with Voiceflow.

 ## Getting Started
 - Install MongoDB and NodeJS
 - Clone the repo